 \subsection{Summarization}

-In the context of long texts, the content related to the keyword is often distributed across various recalled segments.
-To effectively extract and concentrate this information, it is necessary to apply a summarization technique.
-Summarization aims to utilize LLMs to generate a coherent summary containing relevant information extracted from the selected segments associated with the key word.
+The content related to a keyword is often distributed across various segments.
+To effectively extract and concentrate information, the summarization module leverages LLMs to generate a summary containing relevant information from selected segments.

-Since LLMs can only process one segment per invocation, it is essential to develop a strategy to connect different segments effectively.
-To address this challenge, we propose the \textbf{Refine Strategy}.
-The Refine Strategy is designed to maintain an evolving summary where each segment contributes to its update using LLMs.
+Since LLMs can only process one segment per invocation, a strategy is needed to connect different segments effectively.
+After comparing two common strategies (as discussed in~\autoref{sc:ana strategy}), we apply the \textbf{Refine Strategy} to maintain an evolving summary, updated with information from each segment.

-The process of the Refine Strategy consists of two main steps, as illustrated in the Summarization module of Figure~\ref{fig:framework}.
-The first step in the Refine Strategy involves using the \textit{Question prompt} when invoking the LLM.
-This generates an initial summary by guiding the LLM to extract information related to the key word from the first segment.
-In the subsequent step, the \textit{Refine prompt} is employed to update the summary.
-This is done by directing the LLM to incorporate information from the remaining segments into the existing summary.
-The specific prompt templates used in this process can be found in Appendix~\ref{app: Summarization Prompts - Refine}.
+The Refine Strategy process comprises two main steps, depicted in the Summarization module of~\autoref{fig:framework}.
+First, the \textit{Question prompt} generates an initial summary from the first segment, guiding LLMs to extract relevant information.
+Next, the \textit{Refine prompt} updates the summary by incorporating information from the remaining segments.